manuj-chadha/next-career-job-frontend/README.md

 > Frontend for the Next Career Job application

-A React + Vite based frontend project.
-It powers the UI for job listings / job application workflows for Next Career.
+Next Career is a modern, feature-rich job finding platform built with a React frontend and a Spring Boot backend.
+It provides a seamless experience for both job seekers and recruiters.

 ---